BlackRookSoftware/RookScript/QUICK-GUIDE.md

 ```
 &&      // logical and - short circuit if left side is false
 ||      // logical or - short circuit if left side is true
-?:      // false coalesce - short circuit if left side is not false, return first non-null.
+?:      // false coalesce - short circuit if left side is not false, return first non-false-equivalent.
 ??      // null coalesce - short circuit if left side is not null, return first non-null.
 ```